WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE2 Site* specific columns.
 - Assign state agency info to columns.
-See *NE_SiteSpecificReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *NE_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *WaterSourceUUID* from watersources.csv input file.
 See code for specific implementation of extraction.
-    - *Latitude* =  see *0_PreProcessNebraskaReservoirGages.ipynb* for specifics on generation.
+    - *Latitude* =  see *0_PreProcessNEReservoirObservationSites.ipynb* for specifics on generation.
-    - *Longitude* = see *0_PreProcessNebraskaReservoirGages.ipynb* for specifics on generation.
+    - *Longitude* = see *0_PreProcessNEReservoirObservationSites.ipynb* for specifics on generation.
     - *PODorPOUSite* = "Gage".
     - *SiteName* = **StationName** field.
     - *SiteNativeID* = **StationNumber** field.